etcdiff/etcdiff.github.io/README.md

-# EC-Diff project page
+# ETC-Diff project page
-This is the official project page of EC-Diff
+This is the official project page of ETC: training-free diffusion models acceleration with Error-aware Trend Consistency